-Ramadan Prayer Time Table 2026 is the one thing you’ll keep checking every single day — because a few minutes can change your whole routine.
-Below is a clean, easy-to-use 30-day Ramadan prayer timetable (Imsak, Fajr, Sunrise, Dhuhr, Asr, Maghrib, Isha), plus a simple breakdown of the famous three 10-day phases: Rahmah (Mercy), Maghfirah (Forgiveness), and Najah (Salvation).
+The Ramadan 2026 prayer timetable UAE is the one schedule you will keep checking every single day — because a few minutes can change your entire routine.
+Below is a clean, complete 30-day Ramadan prayer timetable covering Imsak, Fajr, Sunrise, Dhuhr, Asr, Maghrib and Isha, plus a guide to the three famous spiritual phases: Rahmah (Mercy), Maghfirah (Forgiveness) and Najah (Salvation).

-Tip: Use Imsak as your final “wrap up” reminder, and stop eating/drinking before Fajr begins.
+Use Imsak as your final "wrap up" reminder and stop eating before Fajr begins.
+Maghrib is your Iftar signal every evening.

-Many Muslims describe Ramadan in three spiritual “chapters.”
-Even if your personal routine stays the same, this framework helps you set goals and keep momentum all month.
+Many Muslims describe Ramadan in three spiritual chapters, each with its own focus.
+Even if your routine stays the same across the month, this framework helps you set goals and maintain momentum.

 Days 1–10: Rahmah (Mercy)

-The “soft start” of Ramadan.
-Focus on building habits that you can actually keep.
+The "soft start" of Ramadan.
+Focus on building habits you can actually sustain.

 Days 11–20: Maghfirah (Forgiveness)

-The “upgrade” phase — deepen worship and clean up what you want forgiven.
+The "upgrade" phase — deepen worship and address what you want forgiven.

 Days 21–30: Najah (Salvation)

-The “final sprint.”
-Many people push hardest here because the last nights are special.
+The "final sprint."
+Many Muslims push hardest here because the last nights carry unique spiritual weight.

 | Ramadan | Day | Date | Imsak | Fajr | Sunrise | Dhuhr | Asr | Maghrib (Iftar) | Isha |